 Nothing seems impossible standing in 2017 where AI is finally a reality.
 However voice interactions are still a challenge that experts have not yet been able to overcome.
 This year will be one of innovation and trials.
-New technologies will keep coming up that aim at integrating user experience with voice interactions.
+New technologies will keep coming up that aim at integrating user experience (UX) with voice interactions and Voice-Based Interfaces.
 The inclusion of voice elements in our digital ecosystems prompts new challenges for website designers all around the globe.

 Do you remember what happened when touchscreen phones came into being?
 Most websites turned responsive and introduced intuitive scrolling to facilitate mobile log ins.
 Very similarly, the inclusion of voice interactions in the main stream media ensures a revolution of customer-website relationship that is long overdue.